-Alignment to the Iowa Core Curriculum: Polynomial, rational and radical relationships; trigonometric functions; modeling with functions; and inferences and conclusions from data.
+Alignment to the lowa Core Curriculum: Polynomial, rational and radical relationships; trigonometric functions; modeling with functions; and inferences and conclusions from data.

 Pre-Calculus with Trigonometry is a higher-level course for students taking AP Calculus in high school or Calculus as college freshmen.
 To be successful, students must have a very strong background in algebra and geometry.
 Topics include: functions, analytic geometry, trigonometry, parametric and polar equations and the introduction to calculus.
 The graphing calculator is used to provide a rich array of representation.
 Real world problem situations are used.
 A graphing calculator is necessary.
-Successful time spent in review.
-It meets college entry requirements and successful completion leads to Pre-Calculus with Trigonometry.
-A graphing calculator is necessary.
+Successful

-Alignment to the Iowa Core Curriculum: Polynomial, rational and radical relationships; Trigonometric functions; Modeling with Functions; and Inferences and conclusions from data.
+Alignment to the lowa Core Curriculum: Polynomial, rational and radical relationships; Trigonometric functions; Modeling with Functions; and Inferences and conclusions from data.